unixorn/awesome-zsh-plugins/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/tarjoilija/zgen)
  ![GitHub Repo stars](https://img.shields.io/github/stars/tarjoilija/zgen)

-**Zgen is currently not being actively maintained** and I recommend you use the [zgenom](https://github.com/jandamm/zgenom) fork instead, which is actively maintained and continues to get new features.
+**Zgen is currently not being actively maintained**.
+I recommend you use the [zgenom](https://github.com/jandamm/zgenom) fork instead, which is actively maintained and continues to get new features and bug fixes.

 **Zgen** is a lightweight plugin manager for ZSH inspired by [Antigen](https://github.com/zsh-users/antigen).
 The goal is to have minimal overhead when starting up the shell because nobody likes waiting.